blackteahamburger/uflash/README.rst

     $ uflash my_script.py
     Flashing my_script.py to: /media/ntoll/MICROBIT/micropython.hex

+The script is minified by nudatus before flashing.

 You can let uflash watch for changes of your script.
 It will be flashed automatically every time you save it::